wavefrontHQ/docs/pages/doc/csp_users_roles.md

 summary: Manage Operations for Applications permissions with roles.
 ---

-{% include note.html content="Starting June 26, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
+{% include note.html content="Starting July 3, 2023, VMware Aria Operations for Applications is a service on the VMware Cloud services platform.
 The content in this chapter is valid for VMware Cloud services subscriptions.
 For **original** subscriptions, see [Manage Roles, Groups, and Permissions](users_roles.html)."%}

 VMware Cloud services supports roles to manage authorization in your services on the platform, including VMware Aria Operations for Applications.